SAAIPAA: Optimizing aspect-angles-invariant physical adversarial attacks on SAR target recognition models: Conclusion

 \section{Conclusion}

-This work is motivated by the confluence of three technological developments: (1) the proliferation of space-based \ac{SAR} systems due to their all-time all-weather remote sensing capabilities; (2) the maturing application of \ac{ML} to \ac{SAR}-based \ac{ATR}; and (3) the deluge of discoveries in adversarial \ac{ML} threatening \ac{ML} applications, including \ac{SAR}-based \ac{ATR} systems.
+This work is motivated by the confluence of three technological developments: (1) the proliferation of space-based \ac{SAR} systems due to their all-time, all-weather remote sensing capabilities; (2) the maturing application of \ac{ML} to \ac{SAR}-based \ac{ATR}; and (3) the deluge of discoveries in adversarial \ac{ML} threatening \ac{ML} applications, including \ac{SAR}-based \ac{ATR} systems.
 The increasing importance of \ac{SAR} \ac{ATR}, combined with the increasing potency of attacks against \ac{ML} applications, motivates research into novel attack mechanisms, and correspondingly defence mechanisms.

-In this paper, we propose and evaluate \ac{SAAIPAA}, a novel physics-driven framework that produces physically realistic, feasible and interpretable perturbations.
-Unlike prior \acp{PAA}, the \ac{SAAIPAA} is designed for a restrictive attacker model in which the aspect angles are unknown.
-To accommodate this constraint we formulate a physics-based loss that models the reflector backscatter and propagates the resulting signals through the full \ac{SAR} imaging chain as a function of the aspect angles.
-Empirical results demonstrate that \ac{SAAIPAA} attains high average fooling rates under diverse conditions.
-When a single corner reflector is visible at any azimuth aspect angle, the attack achieves an average fooling rate of 65.8\%, which rises to 88.3\% for two reflectors are per azimuth.
-The attack remains effective even under severe data scarcity (52.5\% fooling rate with a single training sample per reflector). \ac{SAAIPAA} also exhibits good transferability to most unseen target models.
+In this paper, we propose and evaluate the \ac{SAAIPAA}, a physics-driven framework that produces physically realistic, feasible, and interpretable perturbations.
+Using the framework, an attacker equipped with a fixed number of reflectors of arbitrary size can determine the configuration that most effectively fools a target model observing the scene from unknown aspect angles.
+The framework does not rely on model-specific properties, allowing it to target any \ac{SAR} \ac{ATR} model.

+Empirical results demonstrate strong fooling rates under diverse conditions.
+When a single corner reflector is visible at any azimuth aspect angle, the attack achieves an average fooling rate of 65.8\%, compared to 10.3\% for randomized configurations with identical angular coverage.
+The attack remains effective even when the physical perturbation is optimized using a limited number of training samples, achieving a fooling rate of 52.5\% with only a single training sample per reflector. \ac{SAAIPAA} also exhibits good transferability to most unseen target models.
 Under a more favorable attacker scenario, where partial information about the aspect angles is available, the average fooling rate further improves, reaching 99.2\% in the best-case setting where the aspect angles are fully known.
-These results demonstrate that SAAIPAA achieves high average fooling rates even under restrictive attacker models.

 Future work includes improving the transferability of \ac{SAAIPAA}, to increase the effectiveness of attacking unknown (black-box) target models.
 The outcomes will inform our formulation of defence strategies.